Divison of Neurology

 Associate Program Director, Neurology

 The combined neurology-neurosurgery inpatient unit has 30 beds.
-In 2011, members of the Pediatric Neurology service had 1,101 total patient discharges.
-Also during 2011, the Neurophysiology Service performed 3,714 standard EEGs, and recorded 1,264 patient days of long-term video-EEG monitoring.
-Finally, in 2011 we conducted 14,837 clinic visits in all seven branches of our outpatient clinics.
+In 2012, members of the Pediatric Neurology service had 1,128 total patient discharges.
+Also during 2012, we conducted 13,252 clinic visits in all seven branches of our outpatient clinics.

 Didactic lectures and conferences are scheduled on a daily basis.
 The Faculty of the Department of Neurology at The Ohio State University offer daily morning lectures.
-At Nationwide Children’s Hospital, we offer the following educational activities: weekly neuroradiology conference, weekly epilepsy conference, weekly Pediatric Neurology Grand Rounds, weekly case conference with Dr. Roach, weekly Pediatric Neurology core curriculum conference with Dr. Weisleder, and monthly Graduate Medical Education’s core curriculum lectures.
+At Nationwide Children’s Hospital, we offer the following educational activities: weekly neuroradiology conference, weekly epilepsy conference, weekly Child Neurology Grand Rounds, bi-weekly case conference with Dr. Roach, bi-weekly Child Neurology core curriculum conference with Dr. Weisleder, and monthly Graduate Medical Education’s core curriculum lectures.

 We participate in the National Resident Matching Program (NRMP).
 Applicants to the program are to be graduates of an approved United States or Canadian Medical School.
 Foreign medical graduates who possess the appropriate visa, hold ECFMG certification, and have completed one year of training in an accredited program in the United States or Canada are also encouraged to apply.